News & Events

 The Tradition Continues ...
 Our Classic Ballroom Brunch

-The Saint Paul Hotel will again offer lavish, traditional brunches in the “grand hotel style" of decades past for Easter and Mother’s Day in our elegant Promenade Ballroom.
-Both brunches will feature delectable brunch favorites and live music.
+The Saint Paul Hotel will again offer a lavish, traditional brunch in the “grand hotel style" of decades past for Mother’s Day in our elegant Promenade Ballroom.
+The brunch will feature delectable brunch favorites and live music.

-With a grand spread of sumptuous offerings and The Saint Paul Hotel’s unmatched service and elegance, these spring, holiday brunches provide a can’t-miss family gathering that all generations will enjoy.
+With a grand spread of sumptuous offerings and The Saint Paul Hotel’s unmatched service and elegance, our Mother's Day Brunch provides a can’t-miss family gathering that all generations will enjoy.

 Six Lavish Food Stations

-Salad Display • Seafood Ice Display with Shrimp and Salmon • Chef's Carvery with Prime Rib of Beef and Ham • Entrée and Vegetable Station • Breakfast Station including Made-to-order Omelets and Waffles • Pastry Chef’s Grand Dessert Display
+Salad Display • Seafood Ice Display with Shrimp and Salmon • Chef's Carvery with Prime Rib of Beef and Salmon Wellington • Entrée and Vegetable Station • Breakfast Station including Made-to-order Omelets and Waffles • Pastry Chef’s Grand Dessert Display

 $39.95 per person • $16.95 per child, age, 4-10 • children 3 and under, free.
 Price includes service charge.
 Tax is additional.
 Up to two free hours of parking at Lawson Ramp (between St. Peter Street and Wabasha on 5th Street).

-Celebrate Easter at M ST. Cafe with a fabulous buffet brunch.
+Celebrate Mother's Day at M ST. Cafe with a fabulous buffet brunch.

 9:00 am - 3:00 pm